adamws/kicad-git/README.md

 This plugin is not released yet and it is not available in KiCad's official plugin repository.
-In order to install via `Plugin and Content Manager` grab latest package build from circleci and use `Install from File...` option or alternatively checkout this repository and copy (or link) content of `source` directory to on of the KiCad's plugin search paths.
+In order to install via `Plugin and Content Manager` grab latest package build from circleci and use `Install from File...` option or alternatively checkout this repository and copy (or link) content of `source` directory to one of the KiCad's plugin search paths.
 For more details see [this](https://dev-docs.kicad.org/en/python/pcbnew/) guide.

 ## How to use?